 One estate planning strategy that is growing rapidly in popularity and fits many situations well is an Irrevocable Life Insurance Trust.

 Like most trusts, an Irrevocable Life Insurance Trust, or ILIT, is simply a holding device.
 It’s not a separate legal entity like a business.
-Instead, the trust holds an asset or multiple assets for the benefit of beneficiary.
+Instead, the trust holds an asset or multiple assets for the benefit of the beneficiary.
 A Trustee manages the trust, but with an ILIT, management of the trust usually doesn’t require much more than forwarding premium invoices or important correspondence to the insured.

 The ILIT owns your life insurance policy for you, removing it from your estate.
 Because the trust owns the life insurance policy instead of you, the policy is not counted among your assets when the state or federal estate taxes are calculated.
 Additionally, by owning the policy, the ILIT protects the cash value of the life insurance policy from creditors.
 In some states, creditors can seize the cash value of a life insurance policy owned by you to satisfy a claim.